 Can be invoked by calling paralleldots_intent to find the intent of the input text and paralleldots_intent_<label>_probability to find the probability scores of the different intent labels available.

-More details on Intent function is available here.
+More details on the Intent function are available here.

 Abusive Content Classifier

-More details on Intent function is available here.
+More details on the Abuse function are available here.

 Security and Privacy